bigdata2021-projects/Project_first/README.md

 # Project: First Big Data Project - April 22, 2021

-Analyzing the market shares on the New York Stock Exchange (NYSE) and on the NASDAQ from 1970 to 2018 (Big Data Course 2020/2021, Roma Tre University, Department of Engineering)
+Analyzing the market actions on the New York Stock Exchange (NYSE) and on the NASDAQ from 1970 to 2018 (Big Data Course 2020/2021, Roma Tre University, Department of Engineering)

 Requirements